shashankvkt/DoRA_ICLR24/README.md

   <img width="100%" alt="DoRA illustration" src="images/Wt_img.jpeg" width="80%">
 </div>

-## Dataset Preparation

 ### Original videos

-The complete list of WTour videos are available in [Walking Tour Dataset](https://huggingface.co/datasets/shawshankvkt/Walking_Tours), comprising the YouTube links the detailed instructions on how to download it using necessary scripts.
+The complete list of WTour videos are available in [HuggingFace Dataset](https://huggingface.co/datasets/shawshankvkt/Walking_Tours), comprising the YouTube links the detailed instructions on how to download it using necessary scripts.

 In case, the links are broken, you can download the videos directly from [Walking Tour Dataset](https://uvaauas.figshare.com/articles/dataset/Dora_WalkingTours_Dataset_ICLR_2024_/25189275)